 During the fourth quarter of 2008, the Company completed the final analysis of the second quarter impairment and recorded an additional non-cash, pre-tax impairment charge of \$103.8 million.
-Also in the fourth quarter of 2008, the Company recorded non-cash, pre-tax charges of \$325.3 million associated with an interim impairment test performed in that period.
+Also in the fourth quarter of 2008, the Company recorded non-cash, pre-tax charges of \$325.3 million associated with an interim impairment test of goodwill and intangible assets performed in that period.